 Improves future reactions to stress

 Studies suggest that box breathing may have the ability to change someone's future reactions to stress.
-Researchers have even suggested that "relaxation response" practices, such as meditation, deep breathing, and yoga, can alter how the body reacts to stress by changing how certain genes are switched on.

 Genes have different roles within the body.
 The study found that relaxation response practices boosted the activation of genes associated with energy and insulin, and reduced the activation of genes linked to inflammation and stress.